Ara-Chobanyan/Find-Students-Average/README.md

 # find-students-average
-Working on a stimple program to create a group of students, and inputting there grades to find there average.
+A stimple program to create a group of students, and inputting there grades to find there average.

+# What I learned
+In Progress ...

 # TODO
 - [ ] getAdminInput has repeating code need to refactor that.